Treaty Trader & Investor Visas and Visas for Australians in Specialty Occupations

 To qualify for a Treaty Trader (E-1) Visa

-• You must be a citizen of a treaty country.
+• You must be a national of a treaty country.

-• The trading firm for which you plan to come to the United States must have the nationality of the treaty country, meaning persons with the treaty country’s nationality must own at least 50 percent of the enterprise.
+• The U.S. enterprise (trading firm) for which you plan to come to the United States must have the nationality of the treaty country.

-• More than 50 percent of the international trade involved must be between the United States and the treaty country.
+• You or the U.S. enterprise (trading firm) will carry out international trade that is substantial, meaning that there is a sizable and continuing volume of trade; More than 50 percent of the international trade involved must be between the United States and the treaty country.

-• You must be an essential employee, employed in a supervisory or executive capacity, or possess highly specialized skills essential to the efficient operation of the firm.
-Ordinary skilled or unskilled workers do not qualify.
+• If you are not the treaty trader, you must be employed in a supervisory or executive capacity, or possess specialized skills essential to the efficient operation of the U.S. enterprise (trading firm).

 ALL / ALL /